junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > chapter end last transition sentence, Cas/Doctor: "Where is Dean/Rory"

 Amy strikes a match.
 The dancing flame lightens up a tiny corner of the place, dark shadow looming in from every direction.
-Dean never know a cellar can look so dreadful, boundless, and infinite.
+Dean never knew a cellar could look so dreadful, boundless, and infinite.

-They try to examine the space from the dim light.
+They try to examine the space in the dim light.

 There is a broken chandelier not far from the end of the stairs.
 The glasses shatter on the floor, leaving sharp pieces and shards all over like hidden blades, shimmering with flame's reflection.
 Another empty matchbox has been tipped upside down on the floor, a dozen charred match stumps scattering around it.

 "Careful," Dean breathes.
 Amy startles, dropping the match.

 The weak flame dies on the floor a second later.
 The utter black takes over.
-The sound of some distorted giggle and pitter patter of small stone feet stepping on the broken glasses comes from the darkness.
+The sound of some distorted giggle and pitter-patter of small stone feet stepping on the broken glasses comes from the darkness.

 They gasp together.
 Amy strikes a second match.

 From the flickering light, they see a small group of cherub statues crowding in on them.
-The little stone babies, barely can stand straight, lie around on the dusty floor, chubby little hands and legs entangled together.
-Looking as harmless and innocent as the ones from Bethesda Fountain looked like initially.
+The little stone babies, barely able to stand straight, lie around on the dusty floor, chubby little hands and legs entangled together.
+Looking as harmless and innocent as the ones from Bethesda Fountain looked initially.
 But they know better than being fooled by the look.

 They stare at the cherubs, edging slowly backward on the stairs, ascending to where the door is.
-Amy moves on higher steps, Dean follows her, keeping a barrier between her and the statues.
+Amy moves on to higher steps.
+Dean follows her, keeping a barrier between her and the statues.
 His shadow stretches long in the faint flame and merges with the rest of the darkness.

 Amy curses when the match burns her finger.